 Relief for Kids in Haiti

 Goals for the next year: We are in the process of fund raising for a permanent location for the orphanage.
 Land is very expensive, since it is often the only asset a family has, and is thus a valuable commodity in this country.
 We have been searching for the right place for several years, and are trying to raise funds for this.
 Building fund donations are always welcome!
 Once we have a permanent location, it will be easier to begin the process of making the orphanage more self-sufficient, such as gardening and planting their own food sources.
-We are also in the process of starting a school for our children and some community children in order to improve the quality of education.
+We also have started a school at the orphanage for our children and some community children in order to improve the quality of education.
 As always, we seek to keep our children happy and healthy.
 They are all currently in good health, which has been a blessing over the last year.
 Several of the children had significant illnesses upon arrival, but all are thriving at this time.
 They are a loving and energetic and very smart bunch of children!

 Charles McEndree is a Registered Nurse and has a Master’s in Business Administration.
 Charles grew up in Lincoln, Nebraska but relocated to Orlando, Florida at the age of 16.
 After graduating High School, Charles met Terri in Nursing School and they married in 1991.
-In addition to running this ministry and others, Charles is a supply chain and organizational consultant for the healthcare industry.
+In addition to running this ministry and others, Charles is a hospital operations professional with specialties in software acquisition and supply chain.
 Charles and Terri started their ministry in Haiti after the Haiti Earthquake of January 2010.
 Their ministry in Haiti has brought many miracles in their lives and the lives of those whom they are touching on a regular basis.